inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 </p>

 ## Sum circuit Schematic:
 Sum circuit schematic using CMOS mirror logic is shown in Fig. 23.
 The sum circuit block is implemented as per design equation Si = GiCi + (Ci+1)bar (Pi+Ci).
 The substrate/boby terminal of all NMOS transistors are connected to vss and substrate/boby terminal of all PMOS transistors are connected to vdd.
-Carry 4 circuit schematic consists of 20 transistors.
+Sum circuit schematic consists of 12 transistors.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/155740407-7775bf1e-116f-4afb-9e3d-9d771080c4a2.png">